PiHw/RGB-LED/Lesson-0/the-absolute-basics-gpio.md

 ## Basic Programming:
-Within these instructions, we shall only cover some very basic programming, more detailed examples and tutorials will be made available from the “Meltwater Raspberry Pi Hardware” site [http://pihw.wordpress.com/](http://pihw.wordpress.com/) in the learning section.
+Within these instructions, we shall only cover some very basic programming, more detailed examples and tutorials will be made available from the **Meltwater Raspberry Pi Hardware** site [http://pihwardware.com](http://pihwardware.com) in the learning section.

 It is highly recommended that you take the time to type coding examples in yourself (even if the source is available).
 By doing so you will become familiar with the syntax and format of the commands and you will learn it far quicker than if you cut and paste it.